lu-tar/blog/content/posts/git.md

 ## Summary

-This is a collection of notes to track the logic behind code versioning in general and git.
-Not a trusful guide.
+Summarizing old collections of notes to track the logic behind code versioning in general and git.
+Not a trustful guide.

 ## Links
 - [learngitbranching.js.org](https://learngitbranching.js.org/)